fmartinou/whats-up-docker/docs/ui/watchers.md

 ## Watchers

-This view list  all the configured watchers.
+This view lists all the configured watchers.

 ![image](./watchers.png)